lukashornych/uhk-thesis-latex-template/README.md

 which already provided great start for thesis (thanks!).
 Unfortunately, some aspects of the template had to be reworked or modified to match it with the official MS Word template styling and all content requirements.

+An example of thesis built with this template can be found [here](https://github.com/lukashornych/uhk-bachelor-thesis/blob/master/thesis.pdf).

 ## How to start writing

 1. install Latex (e.g. [TeX Live](https://www.tug.org/texlive/))